-The Xbox Series X will officially launch on Thanksgiving 2020, 26th November, just in time for Black Friday and the Christmas shopping season.
-Rumour has it the Sony PS5 (also capable of 8K gaming) will launch around the same time, so there's a good chance we could see both consoles battling it out for festive supremacy.
+We now know that the Sony PS5 consoles (also capable of 8K gaming) will launch around the same time, so there's a good chance we could see both consoles battling it out for festive supremacy.

 Will Xbox Series X support 8K video?